dhicks6345789/office-to-markdown/README.md

 | `--deleteExtraFiles`      | Remove any extra files from the output folder not egnerated by this script.                                           |
 | `--dryRunExtraFiles`      | Does a dry-run of the deleteExtraFiles option, just displaying which files would be deleted by this action.           |

-## The Scripts
+## The Transform Sub-Scripts
 - [FAQ](FAQ/processFAQ.md)
 - [Slideshow](slideshow/processSlideshow.md)

 ## Extending
-If you want to extend the functionality of this project, you'll need to write a command-line script / application that accepts a defined set of parameters at the command line.
-There is a docsToMarkdownLib Python library that contains handy functions if you are writing a script in Python, but really you can write a command line application in any language you prefer.
+If you want to extend the functionality of this project, you'll need to write a command-line script / application that accepts a defined set of parameters at the command line and that reads in a set of data via STDIN and writes out modifications to STDOUT.
+There is a docsToMarkdownLib Python library that contains most of the functionality you'll need if you are writing a script in Python, but really you can write a command line application in any language you prefer.
 You can find more details, whether for yourself or for an AI agent, in the [AGENTS](AGENTS.md) file.

+## Other Projects
-The scripts should all work from the command line, but as an added feature they might be used with the [Web Console](https://github.com/dhicks6345789/web-console) project to produce a very simple front end.
+The transform scripts should all work from the command line, but as an added feature they might be used with the [Web Console](https://github.com/dhicks6345789/web-console) project to produce a very simple front end.
 Therefore, when writing additional scripts it would be best to include formatting in any output (progress / error messages, progress bars, etc) suitable for Web Console to use - see the project's page for more details.

+If you are a systems administrator wanting a sandboxed development environment for your users, complete with a web-publishing pipeline that enables simple editing inside common Office tools and publication to the public or access-controlled web, then look at our [Per-User Website]((https://github.com/dhicks6345789/per-user-webs-erver)) project, which can turn a basic Debian server into a full multi-user development and web publishing environment.